jxianc/lp-mpi/README.md

-# Label Propagation with MPI
+# Parallel Label Propagation with MPI

 ## What is this project?
 This is an implementation of parallel label propagation algorithm with MPI.